I've never been able to choose just one path, so I'm happily juggling life as an author, actor, and educator.

 I started my career teaching math to migrant children in cherry orchards and later toured the nation with a children's theater playing the Queen of Rats in the Pied Piper.
 Now, I live in Austin, TX where I try to make a difference as a public school educator.
 I also produce theater and act, though I've moved on from rats.

 After nearly a decade working with the children of migrant farmworkers in my home state of Montana, I moved to Austin so I could escape the freezing winters and continue to improve my Spanish.
-Since then, I've taught elementary and middle school students in both charter and public schools, and worked at an educational non-profit.
+Since then, I've taught elementary and middle school students in both charter and public schools, worked at an educational non-profit, and served as a campus vice principal.